 - Pain management

 The World Trade Center Health Program (WTCHP) recognizes pancreatic cancer as a 9/11-related health condition.
-The WTCHP determines the types of cancers covered based on medical studies that show the frequency of certain cancers among 9/11 survivors compared to the unexposed population.
-It also bases its decision on the existence of any peer-reviewed medical studies that link a type of cancer to the types of carcinogens found in the Exposure Zone.
+The WTCHP determines the types of cancers covered based on medical studies showing the frequency of certain cancers among 9/11 survivors compared to the unexposed population.
+It also bases its decision on the existence of any peer-reviewed medical studies that link a type of cancer to the kinds of carcinogens found in the Exposure Zone.

 VCF Compensation Available For 9/11 Pancreatic Cancer Claims

-If you were present at the WTC, Shanksville, or Pentagon crash sites on September 11, 2001 through May 30, 2002, and have pancreatic cancer, you may be eligible to obtain medical coverage through the WTCHP, and compensation from the VCF for pain and suffering, loss of earnings, out-of-pocket expenses, and survivor benefits.
-Our experienced VCF attorneys will evaluate your claim, prosecute your meritorious claims, and protect your rights.
+Survivors and responders who were present at the WTC, Shanksville, or Pentagon crash sites on September 11th, 2001 through May 30th, 2002, and who have developed pancreatic cancer, may be eligible to obtain medical coverage through the WTCHP.
+They may also be entitled to compensation from the VCF for pain and suffering, loss of earnings, out-of-pocket expenses, and survivor benefits.
+Our experienced 9/11 fund lawyers evaluate claims, prosecute those that are meritorious, and protect our clients’ rights.

 Contact Weisfuse & Weisfuse, LLP Today

-If you were present in the Exposure Zone for any time between September 11, 2001 to May 30, 2002, and have been diagnosed with pancreatic cancer, the skilled legal team at Weisfuse & Weisfuse, LLP can help.
-Our experienced 9/11 pancreatic cancer attorneys will determine if you are eligible for compensation and help you obtain the maximum award that you are entitled to.
-Skilled legal counsel can help you navigate the complex legal process to get the maximum compensation for which you are entitled.
-Don’t go through this complex process without the help of skilled legal counsel.
-Call Weisfuse & Weisfuse, LLP today at 212-983-3000 for a free and confidential consultation about your 9/11 pancreatic cancer claim.
+Anyone who was present in the Exposure Zone between September 11th, 2001 to May 30th, 2002, and who has been diagnosed with pancreatic cancer, should contact the skilled legal team at Weisfuse & Weisfuse, LLP.
+Our experienced 9/11 pancreatic cancer attorneys help clients determine eligibility for compensation and obtain the maximum award to which they are entitled by always submitting medically-supported optional impact statements to the VCF.
+Skilled, thorough legal counsel is essential to navigating this complex process.
+Call Weisfuse & Weisfuse, LLP at 212-983-3000 for a free and confidential consultation today.